overextended/ox_inventory/exm.md

 <h2 align='center'>Modifying your framework</h2>

+## config.lua
+* Set your desired player weight in grams, where 24000 is equal to 24kg (about 53lbs)

 ## server/main.lua
 * Remove `loadout = {},` from the userData table
 * Search for `MySQL.Async.fetchAll` and replace